BADeery/sandbox/content/articles/captain-planet/Captain Planet vs. Emissions.md

 ---
 title: Captain Planet vs. Emissions = Win?
 Date: 2025-06-30
-layout: layouts/post.njk
+layout: layouts/article.njk
 description: Could a mulleted cartoon from the '90s have quietly influenced a generation better our environment?
 Maybe it's time for a reboot?
 tags:
 - posts
 - ReflectivePolemic
 - EnvironmentalFraming
-- SubconsciousLearning
+- SubsciousLearning
 ---

-In the early ’90s [Captain Planet and the Planeteers](https://en.wikipedia.org/wiki/Captain_Planet_and_the_Planeteers) was waging war against overconsumption, deforestation, toxic dumping.
+<span style="font-size: 2em; font-weight: 700;">In</span> the early ’90s Captain Planet was waging war against overconsumption, deforestation, toxic dumping.

 So imagine a 2020 reboot.
 With the same diverse team of [[Captain Planet and the Planeteers|Planeteers.]]